All Recipes/ Latest Posts/ Lunch and Dinner

 Instructions

-In a Duch or French oven (a heavy cooking pot with a lid) fry the pork belly cut in small pieces, until crispy.
-Remove the pork belly and throw away the excess fat, but don’t wash the pot.
+6. In a Dutch oven or heavy lidded pot, cook the pork belly, cut into small pieces, until crisp.
+Remove the pork belly and discard the excess fat, leaving the pot unwashed.

 Notes